pmean/build-website/text/04/entrenched-beliefs.md

 skills](http://en.wikipedia.org/wiki/Critical_thinking) to everything
 except a core set of beliefs that you hold near and dear to your heart.

-Martin Gardner wrote a book \"Fads and Fallacies in the Name of Science\" [\[BookFinder4U link\]](http://www.bookfinder4u.com/detail/0486203948.html) that talked about bizarre beliefs such as the [earth being hollow](http://en.wikipedia.org/wiki/Hollow_earth), [flying
+Martin Gardner wrote a book "Fads and Fallacies in the Name of Science" [\[BookFinder4U link\]](http://www.bookfinder4u.com/detail/0486203948.html) that talked about bizarre beliefs such as the [earth being hollow](http://en.wikipedia.org/wiki/Hollow_earth), [flying